djjtyn/bookLookUp/README.md

 * Navigation Bar
   * Branding: The icon on the left of the navigation bar is a font awesome icon of a book.
 If this icon is clicked on the user will be taken back to the initial search home page no matter how far into their results list they are. <br>
 The icon color changes to red when the mouse hovers onto it.
-I chose to do this as I believe it makes it look cleaerer when the mouse is in the correct position to click the icon and then send the user back to the home page.
+I chose to do this as I believe it makes it look clearer when the mouse is in the correct position to click the icon and then send the user back to the home page.
   * Headings: The navigaton bar headings all link to Amazon pages.
 If the user wants some information on newly released books the New Releases option in the Navbar will open up Amazons page for newly released books in a new tab.
 This is the same